Arava, 20 mg 30 pcs.

 Very rare: severe liver damage such as liver failure, acute liver necrosis, which can be fatal;

-Frequent: anorexia, weight loss (usually mild), asthenia.
+Common: anorexia, weight loss (usually minor), asthenia.

-Frequent unknown: slight decrease in sperm concentration, total sperm count and motility
+Not known: slight decrease in sperm concentration, total sperm count and motility

 Frequency unknown: renal failure